 Road tax is paid annually, which means you might sometimes get a bargain if the seller had already paid road tax for the year before you buy the car off them.

-Most of the time, though, road tax becomes a hidden, unexpected cost that creeps up on you like a vampire or zombie in the night.
-And if your car is more than 10 years old (i.e. a COE car), then that analogy becomes even more sinister since you must pay up to 50% more road tax for older cars.
+Most of the time, though, road tax becomes a hidden, unexpected cost that creeps up on you.
+And if your car is more than 10 years old (i.e. a COE car), then that you must pay up to 50% more road tax for older cars.

 Always find out how much road tax your car will be charged and when the renewal due date is before buying that secondhand car.

 4. Even though you’re buying a second-hand car, you have to get your own car insurance!